RyanKung/rust-x402/PROJECT_STATUS.md

 # x402 Rust Project Status

-## ✅ Ready for Release
+## ✅ Successfully Published!

-The x402 Rust implementation is now complete and ready for standalone publication on crates.io.
+The x402 Rust implementation has been successfully published to crates.io as `rust-x402` v0.1.0.

 ## 📦 Package Information